Queens LLC Publication Costs: Queens County Process Guide

 How to Get Newspaper Designations in Queens

-The Queens County Clerk uses a rotating assignment system.
-Here's exactly how to get your designated newspapers:
+The Queens County Clerk uses a rotating assignment system:

 Step 1: Receive Your Filing Receipt